spryker/spryker-docs/docs/marketplace/dev/setup/infrastructure-requirements.md

 ---
 title: Infrastructure requirements
-description: This article provides the required system infrastructure requirements for a Spryker Marketplace project.
+description: This document provides the required system infrastructure requirements for a Spryker Marketplace project.
 template: concept-topic-template
 ---

-This article describes the system infrastructure requirements that help mitigate security risks for the Spryker Marketplace projects.
+This document describes the system infrastructure requirements that help mitigate security risks for the Spryker Marketplace projects.
 When you host your Spryker application in [SCCOS](/docs/cloud/dev/spryker-cloud-commerce-os/getting-started-with-the-spryker-cloud-commerce-os.html), these requirements will be configured for you out of the box.
 If your system infrastructure (cloud PaaS or on-premise) is managed, you must ensure these security requirements are met.

 ## Applications resources visibility